shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 **Elevator pitch**

-# Meta

-## Meaning
-**Grand narrative behind story** Semiotics symbolism and archetypes. of sign process, which is any form of activity, conduct, or any process that involves signs, including the production of meaning.

-#### Archetypal Events

-- Morals, Universal, Natural, Structural, Claim to apply to all people (common to everyone.)
-- Birth, Death, Separation from parents, Initiation, Marriage, Union of opposites

-####  Collective Unconscious
-Universal through shared by all cultures
-Structure of collective mind shared by all humans.
-Jung: is populated by instincts and archetypes

-- Love, Injustice, Freedom, Honor, Liberty, Vengin, Survival, Fear, Guilt

-.

-#### Post-modern Criticism
-Skepticism tough meta narrative - Post modernism (large claim to be a true for all people is outdated) (no such think as through knowledge all we have is subjective opinion) [Lyotard (postmodern condition book)]

-but anyway symbols are anchored in history to ideas

 #  Story
 **Story  tells who and what** -  Series of events recorded in their chronological order,  sequence of events.
 Story includes all of the events described that make up a narrative.
 What is the topic, what are the issue.
 Story is more than one idea.